maxlebedev/maleficer/README.md

     - Why explore the level, (vs doing down asap)
         * Better Spell scrolls
     - What is the progression system?
-        * Between Games
-            + Horizontal power scaling.
+        * Between Games: Horizontal power scaling
             + New starting spells
             + New characters that mix up the gameplay a bit
         * In game
-            + Better scrolls
+            + Better spells
-            + power ups of some other kind?
+            + Stat bumps

 # Map Plans
     - cave levels
     - laberynth levels
         * locked doors
     - set-piece features
+    - BSP level
+    - Some Wave Function collapse?

 # Arch Concerns
     - The Targeting phase and associated components are coupled to spell casting, if we have other things that target that'll need to change